Google Pay™

 CRYPTOGRAM_3DS

-option must be configured in SmartPay settings to ensure proper handling of 3D Secure cryptograms during transactions for authentication.- Please refer to Google™'s Test with sample tokens.
+option must be configured in SmartPay settings by your Product Solution Specialist to ensure proper handling of 3D Secure cryptograms during transactions for authentication.- Please refer to Google™'s Test with sample tokens.

 - To enable this testing method, testers must subscribe to the Google Test Card Suite Subscription by signing in with their Google™ account through Chrome and follow the subscription process.
 To unsubscribe, testers must navigate to Google Groups and remove their subscription.